opendistro/for-elasticsearch-docs/docs/ad/index.md

 Choose the **Anomaly results** tab.

 You will have to wait for some time to see the anomaly results.
-If the detector interval is 10 min, the detector might take more than an hour to start, as it's waiting for sufficient data to generate anomalies.
+If the detector interval is 10 minutes, the detector might take more than an hour to start, as it's waiting for sufficient data to generate anomalies.
 A shorter interval means the model passes the shingle process more quickly and starts to generate the anomaly results sooner.
 Use the [profile detector](./api#profile-detector) operation to make sure you check you have sufficient data points.
 If you see the detector pending in "initialization" for longer than a day, aggregate your existing data using the detector interval to check if for any missing data points.
 If you find a lot of missing data points from the aggregated data, consider increasing the detector interval.